Saik0s/Whisperboard/README.md

 ## Installation

-To install the Whisperboard, simply clone the repository and open the project in Xcode.
+To install the Whisperboard, simply clone the repository, run `make` to download the model and open the project in Xcode.

 ## Contribution